 Eugenie Detroit

-Eugenie: Do you have any advice for young designers who want to make a difference in the fashion industry?
+eugenie: Do you have any advice for young designers who want to make a difference in the fashion industry?

 Anjali: I would say spend some time working for someone else and be in the field; be out there.
 Remember to make sure to keep a long-term vision when you’re creating something, and have an open mind to keep yourself educated about all of the new developments in the industry.